Is Invoice Factoring the Solution for Your Cash Flow Issues?

-- The main criteria for Invoice Factoring include:
+- The main criteria for Invoice Factoring include the following:

-- Ready for the owner-employees of Bankers Factoring to help you grow your business?
+- Ready for the owner-employees of Bankers Factoring to help you grow your business with invoice factoring?
 Use our fast online factoring application or call the toll-free number 866-598-4295

 Invoice financing turns your unpaid invoices into fast cash.

 Turn 30, 60, or even 90-day-old invoices in cash today with invoice factoring financing.

 Entrepreneurs spend countless hours fundraising and securing lines of credit, especially with slow-paying customers.
 Business Owners can turn their unpaid invoices into fast working capital quicker than obtaining a bank loan with invoice factoring.
 If you are extending payment terms of NET30 or higher, we can help your cash flow crisis by articulating your open invoices.

 Bankers Factoring Invoice Factoring program buys your unpaid account in exchange for up to 93% of the total value the same day!
 Invoice Factoring helps solve short-term struggles like payroll funding and monthly expenses.